 Choosing the Right Bus

 Road travel in Thailand can be dangerous, and I’ve seen numerous reports of bus crashes in the last few years, with many deaths and serious injuries.
-For this reason I tend to travel by rail or VIP bus.
+For this reason I tend to prefer what is known as the “VIP bus”.
 The VIP bus from Chiang Mai to Chiang Rai costs 288 baht ($9.60, £6.40) for a single journey.
 There aren’t any trains running between Chiang Mai and Chiang Rai.

 The journey to Chiang Rai takes three hours, with most of the journey through beautiful mountain areas.
 There is plenty of legroom and the seats are very comfortable.
 There is also a clean toilet at the back of the bus.
 At the beginning of the journey we were given a bottle of water and a small snack.

 There are two bus station in Chiang Rai – a new station on the outskirts of town, and the old station in the town center near the night bazaar.
 If you’re going to the city, then stay on until the second stop.

 All in all, a very simple and straightforward journey.